-Extracurricular - means any school district sponsored team, club, organization or activity in which student participation is not required as a part of the school district curriculum and in which students represent the school district in competitions sanctioned by the Oklahoma Secondary Schools Activities Association.
-Student extracurricular activities participant means any student participating in any competitive extracurricular activity.

-Student Athlete - means a 6th-12th grade member of any school district sponsored interscholastic sports team, including athletes and cheerleaders.

-Coach/Sponsor - means any person employed by the school district to coach athletic teams of the school district, to act as a sponsor or coach of a cheerleader team of the school district, or to serve as sponsor for any other extracurricular activity.
-Athletics and athletic activity - means participation by a student athlete on any athletic team or cheerleader team sponsored by the school district.
+- Extracurricular means any school district sponsored team, club, organization or activity in which student participation is not required as a part of the school district curriculum and in which students represent the school district in competitions sanctioned by the Oklahoma Secondary Schools Activities Association. - Student extracurricular activities participant means any student participating in any competitive extracurricular activity. - Student Athlete means a 6th-12th grade member of any school district sponsored interscholastic sports team, including athletes and cheerleaders. - Coach/Sponsor means any person employed by the school district to coach athletic teams of the school district, to act as a sponsor or coach of a cheerleader team of the school district, or to serve as sponsor for any other extracurricular activity.